-All this highlights one fact there is no single formula of success when it comes to supply chain strategy.
+All this highlights one fact: there is no single formula for success when it comes to supply chain strategy.

 In contrast, Tesla has achieved market leadership in electric vehicles through its specialized, do-it-all-in-house strategy.
 In a similar vein, to reap the full potential of the abovementioned strategies and innovative technologies, you must adapt and alter your supply chain strategy to account for your business needs and market dynamics.